 Information for parents who have received a Single Justice Procedure Notice

 Instead of issuing a summons under S 444 (1) Education Act 1996, the Local Authority can issue a Single Justice Procedure (SJP) notice.
 This involves serving the parents with a SJP notice which contains details of the offence (child, school, dates of birth, dates of offence), statement of witness and evidence of the child's absence.
-Parents must reply to the Court indicating what their plea is.
-Where a parent pleads guilty, or the offence is proved in their absence (e.g. where a parent fails to notify the court of their plea) the case can be dealt with by a Magistrate and Legal Advisor without the need for any party to attend Court.
-Where a parent pleads not guilty, or wants to attend Court personally for their hearing, the parent must notify the Court of this, and the case will be put in a Magistrates Court list and given a Court date where all parties must attend Court.
+Parents must reply to the court indicating what their plea is.
+Where a parent pleads guilty, or the offence is proved in their absence (for example where a parent fails to notify the court of their plea) the case can be dealt with by a Magistrate and Legal Advisor without the need for any party to attend court.
+Where a parent pleads not guilty, or wants to attend court personally for their hearing, the parent must notify the court of this, and the case will be put in a Magistrates Court list and given a court date where all parties must attend court.

 If you are pleading guilty or are found guilty you are liable to a fine of up to £1,000 for each offence under Section 444(1) Education Act 1996.